 Anti-Chick-fil-A demonstrators thought they were being clever when they stole a Zamboni and crashed a hockey game, but now it’s gone horribly wrong.

-According to the Cincinnati Enquirer, a group of seven protesters showed up at a Cincinnati Cyclones game on Saturday at the U.S. Bank Arena.
+According to the Cincinnati Enquirer, a group of seven protesters showed up at a recent Cincinnati Cyclones game at the U.S. Bank Arena.

 They apparently paid their way onto a Zamboni that was sponsored by Chick-fil-A and was wrapped in the chicken sandwich chain’s logo and iconic cow spots.
 The protesters hid their signs inside a birthday sign, then revealed them as the Zamboni rode around the arena, Fox News reported.

 The protesters were removed and banned from future Cyclones games.
 The team responded to the incident on Twitter, calling their protest “unacceptable.”

 Cincinnati City Councilman Chris Seelbach defended the protesters, saying, “Can’t have it both ways, Cincinnati Cyclones.
 You can’t pretend to be LGBT friendly by hosting a pride night, but also have anti-gay Chick-fil-A as a sponsor.”